4ngry8unny/CTF/2023_RFCTF/Morse/README.md

 ## Playback

 You will want something to play back the capture.
-Of corse there is gnuradio.
+Of course there is gnuradio.
 I had trouble getting good audio signal from gnuradio.
 Probably because I don't know what I'm doing yet.

 Gqrx works well with the IQ files produced by gnuradio.
 Audacity can handle the IQ files, just have to import them as raw data (File -> Import -> Raw Data).
 MAke sure to set the sample rate to 96000.
 Also, since this is complex32 data samples, set the sample type to float32, and select 2 channels for input.